Air Source vs Ground Source Heat Pumps

 GSHPs suit larger properties with enough space for a ground loop system.
 They are better for people who want a stable and efficient heating solution over time.

-See also Where Should You Not Put a Heat Pump?
+See also Is There Something Better Than a Heat Pump?

 ASHPs and GSHPs both offer efficient heating solutions.
 ASHPs are easier and cheaper to install, making them better for smaller properties.
 GSHPs cost more but are more efficient and suited for larger spaces.